 A new take on the Cranbourne Meteorites creates a different kind of colonnade from Highgrove’s main entry on Berwick-Cranbourne Road, through the 300 metre long linear reserve and continuing into the neighbourhood park.
 These heroic sculptural elements were created in collaboration with Agency of Sculpture on an integrated series of strategically placed public art installations in open space areas.

 Two further local parks were completed in May 2019 and are under maintenance.
-The final reserve to complete the open space for the new community has been designed and is scheduled for construction in late 2019.
+The construction of the final reserve to finalise the open space for the new community was completed in December 2019.